kejith/etsi14-bundle/README.md

     docker-compose up
     ```

-This will start the demo application and you can access it by visiting http://localhost:9000 in your web browser.
+This will start the demo application and you can access it by visiting http://localhost/ in your web browser.
+A live demo is available on http://178.254.28.176/

 ## Environment Variables